Srikanth Kidambi

 Srikanth Kidambi (born 7 February 1993) is an Indian badminton player.
-A former world no. 1, Kidambi was awarded the Padma Shri, India's fourth highest civilian award, in 2018. and the Arjuna award in 2015.
-In 2021, he became the first Indian to reach the World Championship final in the men's singles discipline.
+He represented India in men's singles at the 2016 Rio Olympics, finishing fifth after a quarterfinal run.
+In April 2018, he made history by becoming the first Indian male to achieve the World No. 1 ranking since Prakash Padukone.
+He made history in 2021 by becoming the first Indian male to reach the final of the BWF World Championships in the men's singles category, winning a silver medal.
+Kidambi also served as the captain of the historic Thomas Cup-winning team in 2022, leading India to its first-ever title in the tournament.

 Early life and background

 Srikanth Nammalwar Kidambi was born in Ravulapalem, Andhra Pradesh on 7 February 1993 to a Telugu family.
 His father, KVS Krishna, is a landlord, and his mother Radha is a house-wife.
 His older brother K. Nandagopal is also a badminton player and junior national champion with his brother.
-They used to live in the same house until 2008 and then Srikanth moved to the Gopichand Academy for continuing his practice.
+They used to live in the same house until 2008 and then Srikanth moved to the Gopichand Academy to continue his practice.

 Career

 2011

 In the 2011 Commonwealth Youth Games in the Isle of Man, Kidambi won the bronze medal in men's doubles and silver in mixed doubles.
 He also emerged as the winner in the singles and doubles category at the All India Junior International Badminton Championship held in Pune.